 The concept of ADP is ill-defined and can be syllogistically shown so with the help of the concept of a 'vocabulary', which Brandom uses extensively and admits of being ill-defined (BSP 225), by arguing from 'an ADP is a deploying of relevant vocabularies' as major premise.
 The concept of a 'vocabulary' presumably is derived from the case of 'logical vocabulary', which can be defined precisely relatively to a certain concept of logic.
 Kant defines logic as the field of study, in which one abstracts from all content of our thought, concentrating exclusively on its form.
 Logical vocabulary then is the set of form-constituting expressions.
 But Brandom does not rely on Kants concept of logic.
 He writes under the presupposition, that truth-functional propositional and predicate logic is the general elementary logic.
-Michael Wolff has shown, that truth-functional logic presupposes a non-truth-functional one, from which the truth-functional connectives and operators can be derived (but not vice versa), and that quantification-theory is not purely formal in Kant's sense in that it presupposes three postulates - the principle of excluded middle; the principle arbitrary sufficient justification (which leads to the interpretation of the hypothetical 'if-then' as 'material conditional'), and the presupposition of a non-empty universe of discourse - that cannot be shown to be valid purely formally.
+It is has been shown by Michael Wolff that truthfunctional logic presupposes a non-truth-functional one, from which the truth-functional connectives and operators can be derived (but not vice versa), and that quantification-theory is not purely formal in Kant's sense in that it presupposes three postulates - the principle of excluded middle; the principle arbitrary sufficient justification (which leads to the interpretation of the hypothetical 'if-then' as 'material conditional'), and the presupposition of a non-empty universe of discourse - that cannot be shown to be valid purely formally.
 The truly general elementary logic according to Wolff already contains modal notions (among them 'true' treated as a modal notion), whereas in the context that takes truth-functional logic as elemenatry modal operators constitute a different calculus (of higher order).
 Brandom himself gives a formal semantics of inference and incompatibility that is directly modal (BSP, Ch.
 5), but in general uses an intensional expressive concept of logic as the vocabulary that makes explicit proprieties of inference implicit in normal discursive practice.
-For this he pays the price that the concept of logical vocabulary becomes vague
+For this he pays the price that the concept of logical vocabulary becomes vague (because modal, normative and even intentional idioms are attributed an expressive function relative to a fact-stating base vocabulary).